-A single piston hydraulic pump works in a closed-loop circuit providing oil to the knife/disc circuit.
-The pump will maintain knife/disc speed at all normal operating engine speeds (>1500 rpm), regardless of varying loads on the header.
+A hydraulic piston pump works in a closed-loop circuit providing oil to the knife/disc circuit.
+The pump maintains knife/disc speed at all normal operating engine speeds (>1500 rpm), regardless of header load.

 The pump requires charge flow in order to: